Using Wolfram Player Pro

 Can I export my work using Player Pro?
 Yes.
 Player Pro can export notebooks in a variety of formats and for a variety of applications.
 In addition, applications can be written to dynamically export user data while running in Player Pro.

 Is Player Pro available for iPad?
 Wolfram Player is available for iPad.

 Is Player Pro available for other mobile devices?
 We are actively pursuing solutions for all mobile devices.
 The Wolfram Cloud app lets you view and interact with your deployments on the go, and Wolfram Player will also be available for iPhone soon.
 Contact us for more details.

 What's the difference between .cdf and .nb files?
 Wolfram notebooks saved as .nb files are viewable but not interactive in Player.
-Notebooks saved or exported as .cdf files make content interactive in Player and Player Pro.
+Computable Document Format (CDF) is a legacy document type.
+Notebooks saved or exported as legacy .cdf files make content interactive in Player and Player Pro.

 What's the difference between Wolfram Player Pro and Wolfram Player?
-Both Player Pro and Player are standalone runtimes for interactive .nb and .cdf files and applications, but Player Pro supports extra features such as data import and text input.
+Both Player Pro and Player are standalone runtimes for interactive .nb and legacy .cdf files and applications, but Player Pro supports extra features such as data import and text input.

 Developing for Player Pro

 If my program was developed with an InputField, what kind of data can be entered when it's running in Player Pro?
 Player Pro accepts numerical, textual and symbolic entries.
 Input fields will not accept Wolfram Language programs.

 What's the process for making my notebooks interactive for Player Pro users?
-Just save them normally (as notebooks or CDFs) or other Wolfram Language-based products.
+Just save them normally as notebooks or other Wolfram Language-based products.
 Content that is dynamically interactive in Mathematica will also be interactive in Player Pro, with a few exclusions.
 See the developer guidelines for details.